 Results and Transcripts

-GRE results and Transcripts should be sent to the Graduate Admissions Office:
+GRE results and Transcripts should be sent to the School of Graduate and Advanced Studies Admissions Office:

 37 Dewey Field Road, Suite 6062

 Dartmouth created the McCulloch Graduate Fellows program in recognition of Normal E. McCulloch Jr. '50 at the end of 2013.
 The McCulloch Fellowship augments a standard one-year graduate stipend up to $30,000, and also provides a research and professional travel fund of $5,000.

 Up to four candidates with interests in environmental change will be selected annually.
 Nominations from the sponsoring graduate program must be made to the Dean of Graduate Studies by March 1st.

 Some of our research subjects

 - Environmental and Low Temperature Geochemistry